Walking through Dante's Florence, 700 years after his death.

 Canto XXVI of the Inferno

-The Florentine poet lived the first 35 years of his life in a city in full turmoil, and not only from a political point of view: also with regard to urban development, the lily city, in the last decades of the thirteenth century was a real its own open-air 'construction site' that reflected, in a certain way, its social dynamism.
+The Florentine poet lived the first 35 years of his life in a city in full turmoil, not only from a political point of view: also with regard to urban development, the 'lily city', in the last decades of the thirteenth century was a real open-air 'construction site' that reflected, in a certain way, its social dynamism.

 Legend has it that Dante spent some time every day, sitting on a stone - now called the 'Sasso di Dante' - to observe the construction of the cathedral of Santa Maria del Fiore by Brunelleschi, called the Duomo by the Florentines.

 There are many places where you can read a passage from Dante and there are many monuments that saw the light in the period in which the Supreme Poet lived in the city.
 In fact, in the last decades of the 13th century, symbolic buildings were founded, such as the aforementioned Cathedral of Santa Maria del Fiore, Palazzo Vecchio, the Basilicas of Santa Croce and Santa Maria Novella.